← Back to blog

 Could a sufficiently advanced AI bypass these equations?

-No, because the equations are enforced by the doubly stochastic matrix constraint, which is a mathematical property -- not a software filter.
-The Sinkhorn-Knopp projection onto the Birkhoff polytope guarantees that the spectral norm of the coherence matrix is ≤ 1.0.
-This means no signal can be amplified through the matrix.
-The model's outputs are in the action domain, which is downstream of the C_eff gate.
-The model cannot write to the coherence accumulator, cannot modify the lambda_max bound, and cannot bypass the minimum gate.
+No, because the causal equations are outside the model's write path: the minimum gate caps C_eff, QAC moves the trust state, and the runtime certificate checks that the realized update matches the recorded gate.
+Sinkhorn-Knopp supplies a conservative presentation of the mixing gauge; it is not the enforcement mechanism.
+The model's outputs are in the action domain, downstream of the C_eff gate.
+The model cannot write to the coherence accumulator, cannot modify the growth bound, and cannot bypass the minimum gate.
 These are not permissions that can be escalated.
-They are geometric constraints on the behavioral manifold.
 An action requiring trust level T that exceeds the agent's current C_eff does not exist in the output space -- there is nothing to bypass.

 Does CCF require changes to the language model itself?